wiedmann/zwift-line-monitor/README.md

 # zwift-line-monitor
-A class that monitors Zwift player updates and emits events whenever riders pass a set of preconfigured lines.
+A class that monitors Zwift player updates and emits events whenever riders pass preconfigured lines.

 This library is intended to work with the wrapped status messages from zwift-mobile-api.

+The source of the rider status messages could be modules such as zwift-second-screen or zwift-packet-monitor.

 # Usage
 ```